El Pintor

 El Pintor (Spanish for "the painter"; also an anagram of "Interpol") is the fifth studio album by the American rock band Interpol.
 It was released through Matador Records and Soft Limit on September 8, 2014, internationally, and on September 9, 2014, in North America.
+El Pintor is the band's first album without bassist Carlos Dengler, who departed Interpol after the release of the band's eponymous album in 2010.

-El Pintor received both critical and fan praise, and is often seen as an improvement over the band's previous self-titled album.
+El Pintor received both critical and fan praise.
 The band embarked on a summer tour preceding the album's release.
 Five singles were released from the album: "All the Rage Back Home", "Ancient Ways", "My Desire", "Anywhere", and "Everything Is Wrong".

 Production

 Self-produced by the band and recorded at Electric Lady Studios and Atomic Sound in New York City, the album was engineered by James Brown (known for his work for Foo Fighters) and mixed by Alan Moulder (known for his production and mixing work for My Bloody Valentine, Swervedriver, the Smashing Pumpkins and Nine Inch Nails).
 The bass duties on the album were taken over by frontman Paul Banks.
 The album features guest appearances by Brandon Curtis (Secret Machines), Roger Joseph Manning Jr. (Jellyfish) and Rob Moose (Bon Iver).

-It is the band's first album without bassist Carlos Dengler, who departed Interpol after the release of the band's eponymous album in 2010.
 In a 2018 interview with Vice, Banks claimed that the band's future was uncertain after Dengler left, saying: "it was really just daunting to find out if we could be a good band without Carlos, because he was a really integral member of our band."
-However, it didn't take long for the group to find the type of sound they wanted to go with in the future.
+However, it did not take long for the group to find the type of sound they wanted to go with in the future.
 Banks continued: "I think everyone was of common mind and purpose when we made this record.
-We’d gone pretty far left on Interpol, so I think there was a spirit of “Let’s just try to rock.”
+We'd gone pretty far left on Interpol, so I think there was a spirit of 'Let's just try to rock.'
 It was a good reset for us."